simongarton/AdventOfCode/readme.md

 on 1 Dec, and getting progressively harder - I rarely finish the last few days.
 I started in 2019, and have been picking up more and more each year (plus going back and looking at old ones.)

-I've also been loudly praising it at work, with a private leaderboard ... which got nicely competitive, and 2024 is looking pretty good.
+I've also been loudly praising it at work, with a private leaderboard ... which got nicely competitive ...

 ![Progress](images/AdventOfCode.png)